To be accepted on our PhD programme, you will need a master's degree or equivalent, in a course with a substantial element of history.

 If you have a promising topic which we are able to supervise, we can support you in developing your proposal.
-For further advice on writing a research proposal, please visit the Graduate School website for their research proposal guidance document and webinar.
+For further advice on writing a research proposal, please visit the Doctoral and Researcher College website for their research proposal guidance document and webinar.

 - If you are interested in a broad area of research, advertised projects covering specific research topics can be found on our PhD opportunities page.

 3. Identify a Supervisor

 Please contact the Department's Director of Postgraduate Research Studies by emailing email@example.com or calling +44 (0) 118 378 6005.

 You should also get in touch with the potential supervisor if you have someone specific in mind, in addition to contacting the Director of Postgraduate Research Studies.